samsonasik/IsDeprecated/README.md

 Limitation
 ----------

-Function actually already called.
-It currently ensure that we don't get error during call deprecated function, and we can use alternative function if the `isDeprecated()` returns true.
+For Core PHP Functions, the function passed actually already called.
+It ensure that we don't get error during call deprecated function, and we can use alternative function if the `isDeprecatedCore()` returns true.

 Contributing
 ------------